 - Storing metadata in data catalogs, data dictionaries, and glossaries

-Data security and compliance management
+Data security & compliance management

 - Sensitive data discovery and labeling